psmyrdek/blog/content/pages/talks.md

 url: "/talks/"
 ---

 I consider public speaking as one of the most important parts of my knowledge sharing journey.
-It's been fear that I've managed to overcome.
+It's been a fear that I've managed to overcome.
 A challenge that paid off well multiple times in a form of people I've met, insights I've gathered and lessons I've learned.

 Below you can find a summary of talks I've been working on over the last couple of years.